nabe-abk/free386/MANUAL.md

 | +0dh	| 32	|  b | Call buffer size (KB).
 Use 16bit<->32bit function call. min 4KB. |
 | +0eh	| 32	|  w | Reserved minimum DOS memory(KB). |

-In addition, if you want to rewrite the default value of PharLap's DOS-Extender Version information, search for the string "12aJ" (31 32 61 4A) and rewrite it to "22d " (32 32 64 20) or other.
+In addition, if you want to rewrite the default value of Phar Lap's DOS-Extender Version information, search for the string "12aJ" (31 32 61 4A) and rewrite it to "22d " (32 32 64 20) or other.

 | 位置	| 標準	|size| 詳細l |